Pender County mitigation action progress report for mitigation actions related to floodplain management.

 The NFIP is a voluntary program based on a mutual agreement between the federal government and the local community.
 Federally-backed flood insurance coverage is available to any property owner in return for mitigation of flood risks by community regulation of floodplain development.
 Flood insurance, and most types of federal financial assistance, such as mortgage loans and grants, are only available in those communities that adopt and enforce a floodplain management ordinance that meets or exceeds the minimum NFIP standards.
 These same standards must also be adhered to by all federal agencies under a Presidential Floodplain Management Executive Order.

 Pender County is a generally flat county and consequently has experienced flooding on the coast and inland waterways.
 To view the Flood Insurance Rate Maps (FIRM) that have been issued for Pender County click on this link: http://gis.pendercountync.gov/maps/.
 For western Pender County (roughly west of Highway 421), these maps were adopted in 2019.
 The rest of the County is still awaiting approval to adopt updated flood maps, and until new maps are adopted, the maps in effect were adopted in 2007.
 These maps are used to determine the flood risk for Pender County.
 Additionally, floodplain data is provided in digital format to be viewed and downloaded from the NC Floodplain Mapping Program (NCFMP)’s web site at https://fris.nc.gov/fris/Home.aspx .
-Preliminary floodplain maps for the new FIRM are available but have not been adopted.
-Directions on how to access the Preliminary Maps.
+Preliminary floodplain maps for the new FIRM are available but have not been made available by FEMA for adoption.

 To review the local floodplain ordinance click on this link: Pender County Flood Damage Prevention Ordinance.

 FEMA’s Hazard Mitigation Assistance (HMA) grant programs provide funding for eligible mitigation activities that reduce disaster losses and protect life and property from future disaster damages.
 Currently, FEMA administers the following HMA grant programs:

 - Hazard Mitigation Grant Program (HMGP)